Gwadar Tehsil

 Gwadar Tehsil is an administrative subdivision located in the Gwadar District of Balochistan, Pakistan.
-Situated on the southwestern coast of Pakistan along the Arabian Sea.
+It is situated on the southwestern coast of Pakistan along the Arabian Sea.

 Geography

 Gwadar Tehsil is located on the southwestern coast of Pakistan, in the Balochistan province.
 It is bordered by the Arabian Sea to the south.

 Demographics

 Population

 According to the 2023 census, Gwadar Tehsil had a population of 147,673 people.
 The majority of the population was Baloch.
-The total literacy rate is 51.60%, male literacy rate is 58.69% and female literacy rate is 43.61%.
+The literacy rate is 51.60% overall, with 58.69% for males and 43.61% for females.